twilighterAF/marketwatch/README.md

 /alert - start alert watching(needs to realert after bot restart)

 ![image](https://user-images.githubusercontent.com/59505313/168646417-eb986d55-999f-4da4-b060-125e4040ba7f.png)

-For start you need to setup os.environments in root dir Binance keys are not neccessary for this functionality by now, only BOT_TOKEN and CLIENT_ID required
+For start you need to setup os.environments in root dir in .env file.
+Binance keys are not neccessary for this version by now, only BOT_TOKEN and CLIENT_ID(yourself tg id) required